-All degree-seeking students are required to successfully complete both the GEN105 Cornerstone and GEN 205 Capstone courses.
-As the entry point to the Chatfield College learning outcomes assessment and electronic portfolio program, all students must take Cornerstone their first semester.
-Students should take Capstone during their final semester.
-One component of the Capstone course is the preparation and review of each students' assessment portfolio.
-Each course meets for ten weeks during the semester and successful completion awards one credit hour.
+Students pursuing an A.A. in Liberal Arts are required to successfully complete both the Cornerstone and Capstone courses.
+Students pursuing an A.A.S. degree are also required to successfully complete a Cornerstone course.
+As the entry point to the College learning outcomes assessment and electronic portfolio program, all students must take Cornerstone their first semester.
+Students must take Capstone during their final semester.
+One component of the Capstone course is the preparation and review of each students'

+portfolio.